gvwilson/fiction/santas/index.md

 and they were elsewhere,
 still under the same sky and surrounded by the same ruined buildings but on a different stretch of track with a steep incline right in front of them.
+A *very* steep incline.
+In fact,
+they were on a roller coaster.

+Subway Santa hooted and hollered loudly enough to drown out Finner's terrified scream as they crested the top of the track and hurtled down.
+"Hang on!"
+Subway Santa shouted just before they hit a corkscrew section of track.
+Finner clamped one hand around an overhead bar and the other over his mouth as he was upside down, right-side up, upside down again, and—nope, now he was sideways as they rocketed around an impossibly tight turn, or at least his body was sideways, he wasn't sure where the cold beans he'd had for breakfast were going.

+"Again!" the manic santa shouted, pedalling pedals and pulling levers.
+Half the lights on the control panel in front of them were red[^panel-lights] as they stretched again.

+[^panel-lights]: Most of the others had either given up or were too scared to do anything.

+The ruined buildings around them were taller this time.
+The few shards of glass left in their windows looked like jagged teeth in hungry mouths.
+Then a windowless tower a few blocks away lifted, swung forward, and came down with a thud that made the train shiver on the tracks.
+"Oh," Finner said blankly.

+When you think about elephants, you probably think about something two or three times your height with gray skin, flappy ears, and a long trunk.
+You might think of tusks or give the picture in your head a cute little tail.
+You might even imagine it spraying water on its back.

+Now put that all aside
+and imagine something big enough to knock down a skyscraper.
+Four legs, yes, and a trunk,
+but it has a thick brown pelt
+and its eyes are bright with fury.
+These elephants are the reason Santa Claws stays in his castle, and one of them has just spotted the crushable collection of tin cans you are riding in.

+The elephant raised its trunk and trumpeted, shattering nearby windows with the sound.
+Swing, thud, swing, thud—its first few steps were almost casual, but then it started to pick up speed.

+Another blast of sound nearly deafened Finner as a second elephant answered the first one's call.
+"They try to cut us off!"
+Subway Santa shouted.

+"What?"
+Finner shouted back.

+Subway Santa shook his head and pulled another lever.
+Steam whistled from the control panel as they picked up speed.
+"Is good thing I take safeties off engine, *da*?
+Otherwise would shut down to stop from exploding!"

+"What?"

+For a moment they were surrounded by overgrown park instead of buildings.
+Finner twisted around.
+The elephant that had first spotted them had broken into a trot, each step eating up half a city block.
+The second elephant was closing in on the right, and he had a brief glimpse of a third one somewhere up ahead before they were back in the ruins of the city.

+Subway Santa reached back and tugged on Finner's sleeve.
+"Get ready!
+I slow down for next turn,
+you jump!"

+Finner looked back again.
+The elephant was galloping now and closing fast.
+"We're not going to make it!"

+Subway Santa beamed.
+"Will be good!
+I have presents!"
+They reached up,
+flipped the safety cover off a big red button,[^red-button] and punched it with their fist.

+[^red-button]: It had taken the santa almost a day to choose an appropriate button.
+It had to be red—tradition demanded nothing less—but they dithered for a while between one with the word "DANGER!" stamped on it and another shaped like a skull and crossbones.
+In the end, they went with something smaller and more tasteful.

+*Clunk!*
+The hitch connected to the last car in the train snapped open.
+As the rest of the train pulled away from it,
+Subway Santa counted,
+"One smelly reindeer, two smelly reindeer…"
+As they hit "five",
+the car exploded.

 </section>